BOOKING A PHOTOGRAPHER

 Definitely!
-As Wedding photography is a personal service and I am spending the majority of the day with you, it is only natural for you to want to make sure that I am a fit for your wedding.
-I have a home studio in Palmyra (near Fremantle) and am available to meet couples during the day on Monday to Thursday and during the evenings on Tuesday and Wednesday till 8pm.
-Unfortunately weddings are mainly held on Fridays and the weekends which does make me less available over weekends in Summer, but I can meet you via Skype if you cannot make it to my studio.
+I want you to spend your wedding day with the right photographer for you, rather than just making sure that I just get a booking.
+If you do want to meet me to see if I am the right fit, I have a studio in O’Connor (right near Fremantle, lets pretend it’s Freo) and am available to meet you during the day on Monday, Wednesday and some Fridays and during the evenings Monday to Wednesday till 8pm.
+Unfortunately weddings are mainly held the weekends which does make me less available over weekends in Summer, but I can meet you via Skype if you cannot make it to my studio.

 What do you charge?

 My packages start at $2250.
 If you are planning to elope, a microwedding or a pop-up wedding, I’m very happy to offer a package with reduced photography coverage.
 CONTACT ME to find out more and let me know about your wedding details.